 - *Thomas Bass b.
 13 Nov 1687

-Four of his sons: Edward, John, William, and Thomas are known to have had children and living descendants today.
-Sons William Bass Jr (1676 – 1761) and Thomas Bass (1687-?) and their descendants primarily remained in the Norfolk Co, VA area with some descendants moving a very short distance across the state line into Camden Co, NC and neighboring counties.
-Descendants of the Basses who remained in the Norfolk area make up the core membership of the state recognized Nansemond Tribe.
+Four sons: Edward, John, William, and Thomas are known to have had children and living descendants today.
+Sons William Bass Jr (1676 – 1761) and Thomas Bass (1687-?) and their descendants primarily remained in the Norfolk, VA area with Thomas Bass’ grandson William Bass (b.
+1762) and his descendants moving across the state line into Camden County, NC and neighboring counties beginning in the late 1700s.
 These Basses commonly intermarried with other FPOC families such as: Hall, Perkins, Price, Archer, Newton, and Nickens.

 On the other hand, sons Edward Bass (1672 – 1750) and John Bass (1673- 1732) relocated to North Carolina and their descendants I will document in the following sections.
-The descendants of both men can be found in many Native American communities throughout North Carolina, including Granville.
+The descendants of both Edward Bass and John Bass are found in Granville.